-With compatability for all kinds of stagger offsets as well as ortholienar PCB layouts, 3 USB cutouts on the face of the case and a wealth of testing, Therian should fit any 40% keyboard PCB you can find.
-With additional plates you can build several versions and swap them out as you please to totally change up your typing experience.
+With compatibility for all kinds of stagger offsets as well as ortholienar PCB layouts, 3 USB cutouts on the face of the case and a wealth of testing, Therian should fit any 40% keyboard PCB you can find.
+With additional plates, you can build several versions and swap them out as you please to totally change up your typing experience.

 Machined out of either Solid aluminium, polycarbonate or a mix of the two, the consumer has the option to spec out their board to fit their preferences.
 With an engraved brass weight in the base to keep the board planted on your desk and sorbothane gaskets to dampen typing vibration, this case feels premium